 If you’re a CTO or in a technology group trying to wrangle this mess is a nightmare.
 The BYOD (Bring Your Own Device) culture has created a space that most businesses are not ready to handle.
 While the idea is great, the reality is far from it.
-Have you talked to your Security and Compliance team?
+Have you talked to your Security and Compliance team or at least to the Salesforce team?
 How about the IT manager running the help desk?
 How about all those managers building teams and siloing their tools from the rest of organization?
 Are they putting your ISO, SOC, PCI or other certifications in jeopardy?

 Do you have a person looking out for your Cloud Stack?
 Who is manning the fort while all these new services pop up?
 Who is tracking the best-in-breed solutions for you?
 If you’re a small business owner this is not a huge concern until you start to grow.
 If you are growing, now is the time to get your stack under control.

 If you don’t know what your cloud stack is you really should.
 It’s all those Cloud things out there your teams are using right now.
 Office 365, Box, Concur, Salesforce, OneLogIn, Google Apps, Amazon Web Services, Github, Rackspace, Heroku, Slack, Pagerduty.
 These are all what you think about in the Saas, IaaS and PaaS world, but what are your teams really using?
 Is your data safe and in scope for your clients, or is it at risk with a service or platform you don’t know about?